Apple Health for Pregnancy

 Are you pregnant and looking for helpful services and health coverage?

 Apple Health for Pregnant Women (Medicaid)

 Apple Health for Pregnant Women, also known as Pregnancy Medicaid provides free medical insurance, Maternity Support Services (MSS), Infant Case Management (ICM), Childbirth Education (CBE) and many other services.
 More information about each of these services is on this page.
 For women eligible, medical services are available during pregnancy and for two months after your pregnancy ends: all medical care, including prenatal care, delivery and post pregnancy follow-up by a medical provider, comprehensive dental care, and some vision care.
 And one year of full medical care for your newborn.
 Transportation to and from all medical appointments and interpreter services are also available.
-For more details, especially if you are pregnant and under age 21, please contact the Family Health Hotline at 1-800-322-2588.
+For more details, especially if you are pregnant and under age 21, please contact the Help Me Grow Washington Hotline at 1-800-322-2588.